5 Most Valuable Social Media Platforms For B2B

 Advertising on Linkedin is great for B2B, but will probably cost you a pretty penny.
-LinkedIn provides great targeting options.
+LinkedIn Conversation Ads provide great targeting options.
 It includes the ability to target by job title, employer, role, skills, and interests.
 The website’s advertising platform is very similar to what is offered by Facebook, but is more successful at targeting businesses.

 Downside: Engagement on Linkedin ranges from nonexistent to a handful.
 This platform is not really worth investing if you’re looking for social engagement.

 As one of the most popular offline group meeting sites, Meetup.com has helped members find and join groups unified by a common interest.
 (Such as politics, books, games, movies, health, pets, careers or hobbies).

 Startups use this site to create free and/or paid events within their local community such as, Peoplespace OC Tech hub.
 Since many startups already exist on this website, this is great way for other small businesses and startups to network and attract a larger audience to their local events.
 There are even B2B Meetup groups, which is a useful way to stay informed of in-person networking events for you and your business.